Para ver esta página en español, haga clic aquí.

 - Students can compete as individuals or in groups with up to four members.
 If competing in a group, at least two students must be eligible to compete in the district.

 - Students may only submit one app.
 The app must have been created within the last calendar year.

 To view the full set of rules and eligibility restrictions visit www.CongressionalAppChallenge.US

-The 2019 App Challenge has passed.
+This year's App Challenge has passed.
 But we are looking forward to our next participants!
-Please visit at a later time for more information on the 2020 App Challenge.
+Please visit at a later time for more information on the 2021 App Challenge.